6 Kenya Power Employees Arrested Over Power Blackouts Freed Unconditionally

 The suspects were arraigned in court last week where the court allowed the police to hold them for eight more days pending the conclusion of investigations into the incident that left businesses counting huge financial losses due to economic interruptions.

-Read: 10 Kenya Power Officials Detained for Eight More Days Over Last Week’s Power Outage
+Read Also: 10 Kenya Power Officials Detained for Eight More Days Over Last Week’s Power Outage

 Kenya Power had attributed the power blackouts to vandalism of four towers on the Nairobi- Kiambere high voltage transmission line.